forcedotcom/salesforcedx-vscode/contributing/publishing.md

 ## Generating the Change Log

-We generate the changelog based off of the new commits that are being staged for production.
+We generate the change log based off of the new commits that are being staged for production.
 The change log generator helps us automate the process of generating the `CHANGELOG.md` with the correct format and commits being staged.

 To run the change log generator: